makezurich/makezurich-hardware-intro/README.md

 The Arduino Nano BLE Sense has a built-in microphone, the ...

 ### Measuring air quality with the Sensirion ESS-C3 shield
-The [Sensirion ESS-C3 shield](https://developer.sensirion.com/platforms/environmental-sensor-shield/) contains environmental sensors to measure temperature, humidity, TVOC and CO2.
+The [Sensirion ESS-C3 shield](https://developer.sensirion.com/platforms/environmental-sensor-shield/) has environmental sensors to measure temperature, humidity, TVOC and CO2.

 To use it, install the [Sensirion ESS library](https://github.com/Sensirion/arduino-ess) and check the examples.